abraxasrex/abraxasrex.github.io/README.md

 # Jonathan Reasor

-- Instructor in Git version control, Javascript, HTML, and CSS
+- A Code Fellows instructor in Git version control, Javascript, HTML, and CSS

 - Full stack development with Angular, Node.js, and MongoDB

-- Music production with Ableton Live
+- Front End Certificate from Free Code Camp